Spain: Summer Semester in Madrid

 Professors Lorena Bachmaier Winter & Javier Martínez-Torrón

-This complimentary, non-credit, hour-long introductory Spanish language class will be held every Monday through Thursday.
+Designed for a Spanish speaker, this complimentary, non-credit, hour-long legal Spanish language class will be held every Monday through Thursday.

 Professor Julio Lasarte